Sd.Kfz. 9: Description

 The upper body had a crew compartment common to all versions.
 This had bench seats, one for the driver and his assistant, and another for the crew.
 The rear portion of the upper body was adapted for the vehicle's intended role.
 The artillery model had two extra bench seats for the gun's crew and space for its ammunition.
 The cargo version had just two storage compartments mounted in the front of the cargo compartment, one on each side, that opened to the outside.
 The windshield could fold forward and was also removable.
 A convertible canvas top was mounted at the upper part of the rear body.
 It fastened to the windshield when erected.

 The Sd.Kfz.
 9 was designed to have a towing capacity of 28 t.
-This was adequate for medium tanks like the Panzer IV, but two or even three or four were necessary for heavier vehicles like the Tiger I, Panther or King Tiger.
+This was adequate for medium tanks such as the Panzer IV, but two, or even three or four, were necessary for heavier vehicles such as the Tiger I, Panther or King Tiger.
 It towed Sd.Anh 116 low-loader trailers to carry disabled vehicles.

-All were equipped with a winch, mounted at the middle of the vehicle, just under the cargo platform.
+All were equipped with a winch, mounted in the middle of the vehicle, just under the cargo platform.

 Design and development

 Preliminary design of all the German half-tracks of the early part of the war was done by Dipl.Ing.
 Ernst Kniepkamp of the Military Automotive Department (Wa Prüf 6) before the Nazis took power in 1933.
 His designs were then turned over to commercial firms for development and testing.
 Fahrzeug- und Motorenbau GmbH (FAMO) of Breslau received the contract for the 18 t heavy towing tracked vehicle.
 Their first prototype, the FM gr 1, was completed in 1936.
 It had a 200 hp Maybach HL98 TUK engine and was only 7.7 m long.
 The F 2 prototype appeared in 1938, but differed only in detail from its predecessor.

 The F 3 appeared in 1939 and was the production version.
-The design was simplified over the course of the war to reduce costs and the use of strategic metals.
+The design was simplified throughout the war to reduce costs and the use of strategic metals.
 Some vehicles produced by Tatra had its 12-cylinder, air-cooled Type 103 diesel engine fitted.
 Large spades were added at the rear of the chassis during the war to improve the vehicle's ability to recover tanks and other heavy vehicles.